Shin | Migration and Cross-Border Marriage in South Korea | Buch | 978-1-041-14169-3 | www.sack.de

 Introduction Chapter 1 Cross-border Marriage in Korea: The Evolving Role of Brokers under Regulation Chapter 2 Korean Nationhood Revisited: Gender, Race and National Identity Chapter 3 Inside Marriage Brokerage: Brokers’ Adaptations, Legal Navigation and Advertising Chapter 4 Constructing Foreign Brides: Gender Ideals and Racialised Imaginaries Chapter 5 Reimagining Korean Husbands: Gender Expectations and Restoring Masculinity Chapter 6 Responses to Marriage Brokers: Perspectives from Civil Society and Cross-Border Union Conclusion

 Minjae Shin is an early-career researcher in migration studies affiliated with the School of Sociology, Politics and International Studies (SPAIS) at the University of Bristol.
 Her broader research interests focus on the gendered dimensions of migration, migration infrastructures, nationhood, and gender ideologies.
 Her work explores how diverse institutions both facilitate mobility and influence collective perceptions of migrants, and how these dynamics intersect with broader questions of nationhood, gender, and migrant experiences in Asian contexts.
-She is currently developing a project on mixed-heritage youth in South Korea, examining in particular how the state (im)mobilises them through military conscription and how this process reconfigures their sense of nationhood and masculinity.
+She is currently developing a project on mixed-heritage youth in South Korea, examining how they negotiate nationhood and masculinity through their encounters with state institutions, particularly military conscription.

 Ihre Fragen, Wünsche oder Anmerkungen